 Impact

-An unrestricted file upload flaw exists in HCL ZIE for Web that allows an attacker to place arbitrary files in the webroot.
-If the server is configured to execute uploaded code, the attacker can upload a file such as a web shell and run arbitrary commands.
-This vulnerability is linked to the weakness of inadequate input validation (CWE-209).
-The impact is that a successful upload can lead to execution of malicious code on the server, compromising confidentiality, integrity, and potentially availability of the affected system.
+An unrestricted file upload flaw in HCL ZIE for Web allows an attacker to place arbitrary files on the server’s webroot.
+If the web server is configured to execute uploaded content, the attacker can upload a web shell or other executable files and run arbitrary code or operating system commands, thereby compromising confidentiality, integrity, and potentially availability.
+The weakness stems from inadequate validation of uploaded file types (CWE‑434) and from permitting execution of uploaded files (CWE‑209).

 Affected Systems